kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 Relying on client-side transforms still incurs significant system-wide costs:
 - **API Server CPU:** The API server still performs expensive serialization of `managedFields`.
-- **API Server Memory Savings:** Faster LIST responses and reduced payload sizes over the network allow clients to catch up faster.
-Since the cost of a full LIST operation is significantly reduced without `managedFields`, the penalty for a watch cache miss (forcing a relist) is lower.
-This allows the API Server to safely reduce the target time duration for the watch cache window (saving RAM), rather than using the space savings to keep history for longer.
-- **Network Bandwidth:** Large `managedFields` arrays are transmitted over the wire.
+- **Network Overhead:** Large `managedFields` payloads consume significant network bandwidth and increase transfer time during LIST and WATCH operations.
+This can lead to request timeouts and prevents the API server from efficiently handling large resources.
-- **Client-side GC:** Clients must allocate structural objects for `managedFields` before discarding them.
+- **Client-side GC:** Clients must allocate structural objects (string headers, maps, and slice backing arrays) for `managedFields` before discarding them.

 ### Goals

-- Provide a mechanism for clients to opt-out of receiving `metadata.managedFields` in GET, LIST, and WATCH responses.
+- Provide a mechanism for clients to opt-out of receiving `metadata.managedFields` in API responses (GET, LIST, WATCH, PUT, POST, and PATCH).
 - Reduce API Server CPU usage for serialization.
 - Reduce network traffic between API Server and clients.
 - Reduce client-side memory allocations and GC overhead.
-- Potentially allow for a shorter watch cache window due to faster LIST responses.

 ### Non-Goals

-- General-purpose field selection.
-- Opting out of fields other than `metadata.managedFields` (though the mechanism may be extensible in the future).
+- **General-purpose field selection or opting out of other fields** (though the API design is intended to be extensible to support this in the future without a redesign).
-- Opting out of fields in write operations (POST, PUT, PATCH).
+- **Opting out of fields in the request body of write operations** (this KEP only applies to dropping fields in API responses).

 ## Proposal